 2. Make a budget to track your spending better

-Add to that your weekend spending or shopping spree with your family and you can really figure out the cracks in your plan.
-Once you have recognized the way you are spending, you can make better decisions about how to manage your expenses in the future.
+Add to that your weekend spending or shopping with your family and you are now equipped to figure out the crack in your plan.
+Once you have recognized your spending pattern, you can make conscious decisions about managing your expenses in the near future

 3. Keep an emergency fund

 Start setting aside some money in an emergency fund.
 It could be in a separate account or even a piggy bank if you’re a student.
 Start with a realistic amount that you can safely tuck away without hurting your pocket too much every month.

 Build on that saving slowly, as you get into spending lesser and lesser over a period of time.
 Emergency funds are highly useful in times of need; for e.g. unemployment, debts etc.

 ✔ Every person has different capabilities, objectives and priorities with regards to his or her finances.